-Volunteers live with host families during the 10-12 weeks of pre-service training and the vast majority of Volunteers continue to live with a host family throughout the two years of their service.
-Most Volunteers live in a room in a family’s house.
+Volunteers live with host families during the 10 weeks of pre-service training and throughout the two years of service.
+Volunteers live in a room in a family’s house.
 Transportation to and from the villages is usually by bus and within the village Volunteers will walk.

 As a small Polynesian nation, Samoa is fairly homogeneous.
 As a foreigner, you will stand out in the village and may receive a lot of attention both positive and unwanted.
 Ethnically diverse Volunteers may receive additional attention, again both positive and unwanted.